ghayem/ghayem.github.io/_pages/about.md

 * Independent component analysis (ICA) and independent vector analysis (IVA) for multiset data
 * Graph signal processing (GSP) and graph neural net (GNN)

-## My hierarchical opinion about research:
+## My hierarchical opinion about research
 - Research should be a piece of art!
 Quality matters, and it should be respected.
 - Productivity is also important.
 That's where team working takes place.
 - Team working requires strong communication skills.
 That's why ethics is important.